Arson Laws in Pennsylvania

 - Second-degree murder: You can be charged with this if you cause a fire or explosion that causes someone’s death, regardless of your intent.

 - First-degree felony: You can be charged with this if a fire or explosion you start or hire someone to start endangers others.

 Most acts of arson are charged as felonies in the state of Pennsylvania.
 Some are subject to sentencing provisions in the statute that allow the judge to sentence a defendant to longer prison terms and higher fines than average.

 The stakes in Pennsylvania are high when you’ve been charged with arson.
 You can lose your freedom for years, which leads to other worries and concerns, such as how you’re going to pay your bills, who is going to take care of your children, and how you’re going to pay your fines.

-> The criminal justice system can be confusing.
-When you’re facing arson charges, you need a skilled lawyer with the determination to win your case.
-Sean Logue and his associates will walk you through the entire process, from explaining your charges to describing your alternatives.
-They are experienced and aggressive, with a winning record.
+The criminal justice system can be confusing.
+When you’re facing arson charges, you need a skilled lawyer with the boldness to win your case.
+Sean Logue and his colleagues at Logue Law Group will remain at your side throughout the process, starting with explaining your charges and moving on to describing your alternatives.
+They are dedicated and aggressive, with a winning record.

-> If you or a loved one have been charged with arson in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
+If you or a loved one have been charged with arson in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
 The Logue Criminal Defense team serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
-To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at 1-844-PITT-DUI or (412) 389-0805.
+To reach out to schedule a no-charge initial consultation with a competent attorney from Logue Law Group, call us at 1-844-PITT-DUI or (412) 389-0805.
 Or, you can contact us online.

-> Don’t wait to call!
+Don’t wait to call!
 The longer you wait to hire an attorney, the more difficult it becomes for him or her to get a good outcome for you and your case.
 Call today!